Yu1381/Yu1381.github.io/_posts/2024-11-17-Machine learning.md

 ## unit4
+Since this project was mainly carried out as a team, I will summarize it in the Unit 6 section.

 ## unit5
 Jaccard coefficient is a measure of similarity between two sets.
 It can be calculated as follows.